TheAdittyaKumar/Arduino-projects/Learn basics of Arduino Uno R4/PIR Motion Sensor/Code in note.txt

-// PIR sensor and buzzer project
 // Code by Adittya Kumar Chowdhury

-// Define the pins for the PIR sensor and the buzzer const int pirPin = 2; // Pin connected to the PIR sensor's output const int buzzerPin = 11; // Pin connected to the buzzer (changed to pin 11)
+// When motion is detected, an LED lights up for 5 seconds and a buzzer sounds for 2 seconds.

+int ledPin = 13;               // the pin that the LED is attached to int sensorPin = 2;             // the pin that the sensor is attached to int buzzerPin = 8;             // the pin that the buzzer is attached to int sensorState = LOW;         // by default, no motion detected unsigned long lastMotionTime = 0; // the last time motion was detected unsigned long lastBuzzerTime = 0; // the last time the buzzer was activated bool buzzerActive = false;     // track whether the buzzer is currently active

 void setup() {
-  pinMode(pirPin, INPUT); // Initialize the PIR sensor pin as an input pinMode(buzzerPin, OUTPUT); // Initialize the buzzer pin as an output Serial.begin(9600); // Start serial communication for debugging }
+  pinMode(ledPin, OUTPUT);     // initialize LED as an output pinMode(buzzerPin, OUTPUT);  // initialize buzzer as an output pinMode(sensorPin, INPUT);   // initialize sensor as an input Serial.begin(9600);          // initialize serial
+}

 void loop() {
-  int pirValue = digitalRead(pirPin); // Read the value from the PIR sensor if (pirValue) { // If the PIR sensor detects motion
+  int sensorValue = digitalRead(sensorPin);  // read sensor value
+  unsigned long currentTime = millis();

+  if (sensorValue == HIGH) {             // check if the sensor is HIGH
+    if (sensorState == LOW) {
+      Serial.println("Motion detected!");
+      sensorState = HIGH;                // update variable state to HIGH lastMotionTime = currentTime;     // update the last motion time lastBuzzerTime = currentTime;     // reset the buzzer timer buzzerActive = true;              // activate the buzzer }
+  }

+  // Manage LED timing
+  if (currentTime - lastMotionTime <= 5000) { // If less than 5 seconds have passed
+    digitalWrite(ledPin, HIGH);               // Keep the LED ON } else {
+    digitalWrite(ledPin, LOW);                // Turn the LED OFF }

+  // Manage buzzer timing
+  if (buzzerActive && currentTime - lastBuzzerTime <= 2000) { // If less than 2 seconds have passed
-    digitalWrite(buzzerPin, HIGH); // Turn on the buzzer Serial.println("Motion detected!"); // Send a message to the serial monitor delay(1000); // Keep the buzzer on for 1 second digitalWrite(buzzerPin, LOW); // Turn off the buzzer } else {
+    digitalWrite(buzzerPin, HIGH);            // Keep the buzzer ON } else {
+    digitalWrite(buzzerPin, LOW);             // Turn the buzzer OFF buzzerActive = false;                     // Deactivate the buzzer }

-    digitalWrite(buzzerPin, LOW); // Ensure the buzzer is off if no motion is detected }
+  // Reset sensor state if no motion is detected and actions have concluded if (sensorValue == LOW && currentTime - lastMotionTime > 5000 && !buzzerActive) {
-  delay(100); // Short delay before the next loop iteration }
+    if (sensorState == HIGH) {
+      Serial.println("Motion stopped!");
+      sensorState = LOW;                      // Update variable state to LOW }
+  }
+}